Reporter's Notebook: What Life Is Like In Rome Under Coronavirus Lockdown

 "It's like a shark swimming very far below the surface, very dangerous.
 We should keep this metaphor in mind," she said.

-I asked her how are Italians are handling the quarantine.
+I asked her how Italians are handling the quarantine.

 "Italians do not respect rules.
 That's not a stereotype, it's the truth," she replied.
 "But they know how to handle situations of great danger because they have a sense of community — even in big cities, people help each other out."

 Those who need spiritual help, though, are out of luck.
 Roman Catholic Masses are suspended, as are weddings and funerals.
-But lo, this is the era of the blessed cell phone — some priests are celebrating Mass on WhatsApp.
+But lo, this is the era of the blessed cellphone — some priests are celebrating Mass on WhatsApp.

 And some of Rome's churches are still sending out messages the old way.
 At 8 p.m.
 Saturday, the bells of all the churches in Trastevere rang out for 10 minutes in a sign of closeness, solidarity and prayer for all those suffering from the consequences of the virus.